Keeping Calm During COVID-19 - A Guide for Breastfeeding Mums

 The letdown is a conditioned response – we react to a set of stimuli like being around our baby and nipple stimulation to make it happen.

-But introducing other stimuli that’s the same every time can also be helpful – like having your favourite drink, sitting in the same spot, binge watching a series on NETFLIX, having your snacks close by (I recommend having snack stations set up everywhere you breastfeed by the couch, next to your bed etc).
+But introducing other stimuli that’s the same every time can also be helpful – like having your favourite drink, sitting in the same spot, binge watching a series on NETFLIX, and having your snacks close by.

 - Take a bath with your baby.